minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Type of Votes
 * Stratmann paper defines: vote preconditions*
 > repeate votes to measure change...
-+ change in voting behaviour
++ change in voting behaviour @KauKeenanRubin p.276
 + winners & losers clearly defined
 + no vote before/ after repeated → aka only these votes (first vote as a benchmark)